rctcwyvrn/terrarium/readme.md

 # Terrarium

-Goal: A `rust` library operating system for web servers, much like `MirageOS`, designed for `qemu` and easy hacking
+Goal: A `rust` library operating system for hosting web servers, much like `MirageOS`, except designed for `qemu` and easy hacking

 ## Subgoals
 - Have it be fast and generate tiny binaries